TrueBlocks/tokenomics/explorations/covalent/README.md

 # Covalent / TrueBlocks Comparison

-This study is intended to show a few of the quite significant advantages to using TrueBlocks to extract transactional histories for any Ethereum address, which include:
+This study is intended to show a few of the significant advantages one would realize from using TrueBlocks to extract transactional histories for any Ethereum address.
+These advantages include:

-1. Speed
+1. Speed - TrueBlocks is much faster
-2. Accuracy
+2. Accuracy - TrueBlocks is much more accurate
-3. Privacy
+3. Privacy - TrueBlocks runs locally, therefore there is no possibility of privacy invasion
-4. Flexibility
+4. Flexibility - TrueBlocks is programmable and presents many options

-# Using the repo

-1. Put your covalent key in a file called .env
-2. Run `./init` to create folders and build a simple tool (requires go 1.18 or later)
-3. Add your addresses to the file ./download (the addresses we used are listed in ./addresses.txt)
-4. All the results will be placed in appropriate-named subfolders in ./store

 # Data pipeline